 - 8.1 Clearly the best way to deal with bullying is to prevent it occurring.
-The Academies actively seek to prevent bullying and may use the following strategies: - encouraging considerate behaviour and rewarding such behaviour with praise and rewards - actively engaging students in meaningful activities inside and outside the classroom to avoid boredom - staff being role models of considerate and non-bullying behaviour - providing a physical environment which is secure, safe and appropriately supervised - reviewing student opinions of bullying through student perception surveys - reviewing parental opinions of bullying through parent surveys - reviewing staff opinions of bullying through staff surveys or other means of gathering information - using the results of surveys to modify practice if appropriate and/or necessary - providing space for children to avoid overcrowding - providing a range of environments during break/lunch times - raising the awareness of students and staff about bullying and the consequences, for example, through personal development, curriculum, assemblies and the bulletin ICT systems - highlight information about appropriate outside agencies that pupils can use - keeping accurate records of bullying incidents, in all settings, and reviewing on a regular basis - providing education regarding 'cyber bullying' and internet safety - providing education on Lesbian, Gay, Bi-Sexual, Transgender and Questioning (LGBTQ) issues and the impact of homophobic, biphobic and transphobic (HBT) bullying - each Academy will have a distinctive ethos which promotes good citizenship and encourages students to take responsibility for themselves
+The Academies actively seek to prevent bullying and may use the following strategies: - encouraging considerate behaviour and rewarding such behaviour with praise and rewards; - actively engaging students in meaningful activities inside and outside the classroom to avoid boredom; - staff being role models of considerate and anti-bullying behaviour; - providing a physical environment which is secure, safe and appropriately supervised; - reviewing student opinions of bullying through student perception surveys; - reviewing parent/carer opinions of bullying through parent surveys; - reviewing staff opinions of bullying through staff surveys or other means of gathering information; - using the results of surveys to modify practice if appropriate and/or necessary; - providing space for children to avoid overcrowding; - providing a range of environments during break/lunch times; - raising the awareness of students and staff about bullying and the consequences, for example, through personal development, curriculum, assemblies and the bulletin ICT systems; - highlight information about appropriate outside agencies that students can use: - keeping accurate records of bullying incidents, in all settings, and reviewing on a regular basis; - providing education regarding 'cyber bullying' and internet safety; - providing education on Lesbian, Gay, Bi-Sexual, Transgender and Questioning (LGBTQ+) issues and the impact of homophobic, biphobic and transphobic (HBT) bullying; and each Academy will have a distinctive ethos which promotes good citizenship and encourages students to take responsibility for themselves.

 The appropriate preventative action may vary greatly.
-It could range from a talk/explanation, counselling from the EYFS Coordinator, Class Teacher/Form Tutor/Head of Boarding to a formal exclusion.
+It could range from a talk/explanation, counselling from the EYFS Coordinator/Class Teacher/Form Tutor to outside agency workshops.